 Akkadian

 Assyriology students take at least one course in Akkadian each semester.
-Through these courses and independent study, all students should cover Old Akkadian; Old Babylonian letters, documents, and inscriptions; Standard Babylonian literary and religious texts; Assyrian dialects; at least one peripheral dialect; and, depending on the individual student’s interests, a selection of other dialects and genres.
+Through these courses and independent study, students cover a wide variety of dialects and genres, such as Old Akkadian; Old Babylonian letters, documents, and inscriptions; Standard Babylonian literary and religious texts; Assyrian dialects; and peripheral dialects.

 Sumerian

-All students must do at least one year of Sumerian.
-Students with a special interest in Sumerian should read Old Sumerian, Gudea, Ur III texts, Old Babylonian literary texts and royal inscriptions, and later bilinguals.
+Assyriology students take at least one course in Sumerian each semester.
+Through these courses and independent study, students cover a wide variety of dialects and genres, such as Old Sumerian, Gudea, Ur III texts, Old Babylonian literary texts and royal inscriptions, and later bilinguals.

 Other Ancient Near Eastern Languages and Civilizations